younginnovations/internship-challenges/android/image-gallery/readme.md

 * Proper state management (e.g., Riverpod, Bloc).
 * Use of proper animations or hero transitions.
 * Use of 3rd party libraries meaningfully (e.g., Dio, cached_network_image, Drift/Hive).
-* If you write a **README** file which contains screenshots and a short description of your application.
 * Light/Dark Mode switch (with Material 3 dynamic colors)
 * Implementation of **search photos by keyword**.
+* Write a **README** file which contains screenshots and a short description of your application.

 #### Extra features
 These are optional features.
 Implementing them will give you extra points.
 * Implementation of **topics filter** (e.g., “Nature”, “Wallpapers”).
-* Use of Masonary Grid Layout
+* Use of Masonry Grid Layout
 * Download photo (and register via Unsplash download endpoint).
-* Photographer Profile Screen: show more photos by the same author.
+* Implementation of Show more photos by the same photographer.